stefanhuber1510/enforcing-the-digital-services-act/first-experiments/Report.md

 Moreover, qualitatively I found that some of the training data seem to be misclassified.
 For example I found an entry, that clearly sounded like an ad and even contained #Werbung (german: advertisment), but was not an ad according to training data.
 I found similar cases also for english posts.

+Future Experiments
+Just use the Encoder (embedding) and try a) random forrest b) a NN Use the Fine-Tuning API (does it only fine-tune the decoder, or also the encoder?)
+Scale
+Consider images

 ## Confusion matrices
 of the three randomized experiments of different models (order: [ada,babbage,curie,davinci]):
 Subset 1:
 [[19, 31],
   [2, 48]],